 Dr Duncan Churchill - Honorary Treasurer

 Dr Duncan Churchill has been a Consultant in GU/HIV Medicine at the Royal Sussex County Hospital in Brighton since 1999, and Lead Consultant for over 7 years.
 He trained at Oxford, The Middlesex Hospital, and at St. Mary’s.
-He was a member of the Executive Committee of the British HIV Association from 1996-2004, and is Chair of the BHIVA treatment guidelines writing group and Chair of the BHIVA Guidelines Subcommittee.
-He was elected as BHIVA Honorary Treasurer in 2014 for a 3-year term.
+He was a member of the Executive Committee of the British HIV Association from 1996–2004, and chaired the BHIVA treatment guidelines writing group and was Chair of the BHIVA Guidelines Subcommittee from 2013–2016.
+Dr Churchill served as Honorary Treasurer from 2014–17 and was elected as BHIVA Honorary Treasurer in 2017 for a further 3-year term.